mineshkothari/fullstack/README.md

 }
 ```

-During the testing phase it also made sense to invoke the Email backend through the terminal.
-This is a quick and easy way to test whether the 'Forgot Password' functionality was working correctly.
-You'll find how I set up Gmail for the live/staging environment under **Live**.
+During the testing phase it also made sense to invoke the email backend through the terminal.
+This made it quick and to test, debug and configure the 'Forgot Password' functionality by sending the email requests straight through the console.
+When the project went live, I switched this to use Gmail’s SMTP.
+You'll find how I set this up under the Live header.

 ```python
 # dev.py